Danack/RfcCodex/annotations.md

 Sometimes it is more convenient to write some data that is associated with particular piece of code with that code, rather than in a separate place.

 For example, annotations are used to tell the Doctrine ORM how data is stored.
-For this 'Product' class, the annotation say which database table the data is stored in, the types of the columns and how to  map between 'Products' and 'Projects'.
+For this `Product` class, the annotation say which database table the data is stored in, the types of the columns and how to  map between `Products` and `Projects`.

 ```php